 Suffice to say, Biggs talked a good fight.
 But when the bell rang, his words proved empty.

-For the first three minutes it looked like Tyson would finally face some stiff competition.
+For the first three minutes of the match it looked like “Kid Dynamite” would finally face some stiff competition.
 Biggs emerged from his corner moving with uncommon grace, shifting and dancing as Tyson worked to corner him.
 The challenger proffered a long left jab as he evaded Tyson’s attack, connecting 19 times, and clinching whenever the champion got close.
 It was textbook boxing and it won Biggs the opening round.

 But Tyrell lacked the stamina, physical or mental, to stick to the game plan.
 A minute into the second and he was flat-footed, still jabbing but no longer a moving target, and immediately Tyson took advantage, punishing his opponent with powerful shots from either hand.
 Biggs later claimed he slowed down because he wanted to pace himself to last the distance.
 If so, the strategy backfired completely; standing still guaranteed he would never make it anywhere close to the final bell.